 In reading, students will read a wide variety of prose, short stories, novels, poems, non-fiction and media texts.
 We teach students how to identify the stated and implied ideas in these complex texts.
 They will learn to connect what they are reading to their personal experiences, to their knowledge of the world, to other texts and other disciplines, and to apply their understanding of figurative language and literary devices to understand the author’s message.

-The focus in writing in grade 5 and 6 is expository paragraphs, while in grade 7 and 8, the emphasis is on essays.
+The focus in writing in grades 5 and 6 is expository paragraphs, while in grades 7 and 8, the emphasis is on essays.
 Students will use effective pre-writing strategies to organize ideas logically, sequentially or in an order of importance.
 They will learn to include relevant, clearly explained details to support each topic or thesis.
 They will revise each composition to ensure the content is accurate and relevant and clearly explained using an enriched vocabulary and grammatically correct sentences.
 Students will learn to be both precise and concise in their written communication skills.
 Our written language programme is enhanced by providing students with opportunities to develop their creative writing skills.

 The purpose of teaching spelling and grammar as separate subjects is to ensure that our students have the knowledge and tools to express their ideas clearly in written form.
 Because we understand the importance of developing effective communication skills across all areas of the curriculum, our students’ spelling and grammar skills are evaluated in all subjects.